mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 So, all you have to do is [...] you should throw away [your] whole body and mind into your object.
 At that time, your body is reflected in the realm of your object, and interconnected and interpenetrating each-other at super-speed – just like moon and water, both never disturbed.
 Just creating the world; so-called “how beautiful it is”.
 You feel this one, simultaneously.

 That’s why it says, “it isn’t like reflecting image in the mirror, it is not like water and the moon.”
 Because if you see the water and the moon, you separate them.
 If you attain enlightenment, all sentient beings are reflected in your whole body and mind.
 And then, you say, “I am the Universe!” *[He laughs.]* That’s ridiculous.
 And then when [...] you walk a little far from the earth, three feet and five feet and walking, and then you say, “I am a saint.
 The whole universe helps my life, and [I am] free from it.”
 That is not real enlightenment.
 That’s ridiculous.
 That is called *prejudice*, okay? *[Laughter.]*

 So that’s why it says, “it is not like a reflecting image in the mirror.”
 If you believe religion is to experience miracles like flying in the sky, that is just like the relationship between water and the moon.
 That’s [all].
 But real enlightenment is not like that.
-That’s why he says it *isn*’t like a reflecting image in the mirror, it is not like water and the moon.
+That’s why he says it *isn’t* like a reflecting image in the mirror, it is not like water and the moon.
 When you witness one side, one side is obscure.
 So, what is *real* enlightenment, what is real activity of human beings?
 At that time, when the moon is reflected in the water, the whole water becomes moon.
 That’s it.
 The whole universe.

 So you cannot see the moon, because the moon has penetrated and disappeared, melted away into your body and mind.
 You can experience [this]; the way you climb mountains, and then you have a consciousness, and always using a consciousness.
 But the more you really devote yourself into the rock [climbing], because no choice to escape, so it requires enormous attention to it.
 At that time, mind penetrates; your body and mind finally melt away.
 So where is it?
 What is this?
 What are they?
 They are just body; there is no rock.
 Rock has penetrated your body; just your body is there.
 But your body still goes through the rock climbing procedures, using boots, using a rope, et cetera.
 But your body doesn’t confuse them, because mind is there, rock is there.
 But all are penetrated and melted away, so whole the body is rock, whole body is the mountain.
 And then, how do we know?
 Just climb.
 The activity of climbing; perpetual flow of activity, called climbing, from moment to moment.
 That’s it.